 I was also told she doesn’t belong to anyone and he’s not paying for it, and if I could get her a home, that would be great.

 So much I could say about that, but I won’t.
 It’s obvious.
-I simply am not a fan of most humans.
 This is why I rescue cats.
 Sigh.

-So Echo survived being hit by a car at the training center and had been hurt and in pain for a full week.
+So Echo survived being hit by a car and had been hurt and in pain for a full week.

 He assured me she was fixed, though, despite the lack of an ear-tip.